wangqingjia1999/copy-trade-bot/README.md

 # Solana multi-DEX copy-trading bot

-> Note: This repository is provided for review when applying for a Jito shred key.
+> Note: This repository is provided for review by Jito team.
 The codebase has been cleaned and may not be feature-complete.
 > Applicant Discord — username: lyy0.0 | userid: 845553614528708659

 Lightweight copy-trading bot for Solana DEX flows (PumpSwap, Raydium, Meteora, Whirlpool, Pumpfun, etc.).
 The current tree prioritizes trade ingestion and copy-trade signal generation; wire in your own execution once signals are emitted.